HomeCredit CardsChase Credit CardsComparing the three IHG Rewards credit cards (2023) - which is best...

 ^ Cardholders will earn up to 26 points/dollar on spending at most IHG properties because they will also earn 10 extra points/dollar for being an IHG One Rewards member and 6 extra points/dollar for holding Platinum Elite status (a benefit that comes with these cards)

-The key thing to point out here is how similar the earning rates that the card_name and the card_name offer and it’s interesting to note that the Business Card is never once beaten by the earning rates offered by either of the consumer cards – that’s not something that we see very often.
+The key thing to point out here is the similarity between the earning rates offered by the IHG One Rewards Premier Credit Card and the IHG One Rewards Premier Business Credit Card, and it’s interesting to note that the business card is never once beaten by the earning rates offered by either of the consumer cards – that’s not something that we see very often.

 When looking at these earnings rates, don’t just look at the points/dollar number in isolation.